proact-de/fio-debian/HOWTO.rst

 	**hugepage**
 		Use hugepages, instead of existing posix memory backend.
 The memory backend uses hugetlbfs.
-This require users to allocate hugepages, mount hugetlbfs and set an enviornment variable for XNVME_HUGETLB_PATH.
+This require users to allocate hugepages, mount hugetlbfs and set an environment variable for XNVME_HUGETLB_PATH.
 	**spdk**
 		Uses SPDK's memory allocator.